Book Register Log In

 Beforehand

-The first step is to book your place, either online or by completing a booking form downloaded from this site.
-You will get an acknowledgement from the bookings organiser for that event, and he will then be your main point of contact and will be able to answer any questions you may have.
+The first step is to book your place online via the event page on this site.
+As a newcomer you'll normally benefit from being offered one of a number of reserved places for men new to ECC.
+You'll get an acknowledgement from the bookings organiser for that event, and he will then be your main point of contact and will be able to answer any questions you may have.

 You may well get an invitation to join a WhatsApp or Facebook group restricted to just those who’ve booked.
 This can be useful in arranging lifts or helping with other travel arrangements and also, perhaps, sharing interests for possible workshops and other ideas of what might happen during the week.
 A few weeks before the event you will get information on how to get to the venue, what to bring, contact details and some more information on the event along with a reminder of the ECC Principles and Intentions, Vision and Values which underlie all we do.